krestn/krestn/README.md

 - 🌱 I’m currently sharpening my Python and CSS skills while working on'Bathing Ape'.
 -
 - 👯 I’m looking to collaborate on creative and original projects.
 If you have one in mind, let me know!

+- 📚 I'm currently reading A Promised Land by Barack Obama
 -
 - 📫 How to reach me: kreston.cm@gmail.com